tumcms/Open-Infra-Platform/Documentation/markdown/SetupHelp.md

 ![](./fig/CMake_Installation_settings.png)

-7. Choose options according to [this](./BuildOptions.md)
+7. For detailed description of options, see [here](./CMakeOptions.md)
 8. After configuration process has successfully finished, click *Generate*.
 9. After generation process is done click *open Project*.
-It will open OpenInfraPlatform in the Visual Studio.
+It will open OpenInfraPlatform solution in the Visual Studio.
 ***
 ## Building the OpenInfraPlatform in Visual Studio